VictorHeDev/rustacean/notes.md

 Crates can contain modules, which are defined in other files that get compiled with the crate.
 A crate can come in 2 forms: binary or library.
 Binary crates are programs that you can compile to an executable taht you can run, such as a CLI program or a server.
 A library crate doesn't have a `main` function and they don't compile to an executable.
 Library crates define functionality intended by be shared iwth multiple projects.
 A package is a bundle of one or more crates that provides a set of functionality.
 A package contains a `Cargo.toml` file that describes how to build those crates.
 A package can contain as many binary crates as you like, but at most only one library crate.
 A package must contain at least one crate (whether it's library or binary').

+## Defining Modules to Control Scope and Privacy
+`paths` allow you to name items, `use` keyword brings a path into scope, and the `pub` keyword makes items public.

+### Modules cheat sheet
+* When compiling a crate, the compiler 1st looks in the crate root (usually src/lib.rs for library crate or src/main.rs for binary crate)
+* Declare modules in the crate root file
+* Declaring submodules can be done in any file other than the crate root.
+* Paths to code in modules - once a module is part of your crate, you can refer to code in that module from anywhere else in the same crate.
+* Private vs. public - declare it with `pub`
+* The `use` keyword - shorten path

+### Grouping Related Code in Modules
+Modules let us organize code within a crate for readability and easy reuse.
+Modules also allow us to control the privacy of items, because code within a module is private by default.
+We can choose to make modules and the items within them public though, which exposes them to allow external code to use and depend on them.